 5.2.1 Eligibility Circumstances

 Buildings that meet one or more of the following circumstances may request a delay.
-Additional criteria for qualifying affordable housing are covered in Section 5.3.
+Additional circumstances for qualifying affordable housing are covered in Section 5.3.

 - Financial distress